-The road bike and mountain bike owned by Cadel Evans are on show in the exhibition Freewheeling: Cycling in Australia.
+The bikes owned by Cadel Evans are on show in the exhibition Freewheeling: Cycling in Australia.

 At a glance